Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Central_Arduino_Portenta_H7/readme.md

 1. Confirm the 'Device status' of the device is updated to 'Provisioned'.
 1. Confirm the 'Device template' of the device has updated to 'Espressif ESP32 Azure IoT Kit'.

     *Note: The device template 'Espressif ESP32 Azure IoT Kit' is a published device template available from IoT Central.
-It is in this Arduino Portenta H7 sample to simplify the steps and data simulation.*
+It is used in this Arduino Portenta H7 sample for simplicity.
+For more information on creating a custom device template, view these [instructions](https://docs.microsoft.com/en-us/azure/iot-central/core/howto-set-up-template).*

     ![IoT Central device status](media/azure-iot-central-device-view-status.png)